MarcinWatroba/3D-Game-Engine-Expansion/README.md

 How to compile the code:

 1. Use Debug configuration and select x86 (32 bit) solution.
-2. Run the compiler in the Debug mode.
+2. Run the compiler in the Release mode.